Business Owner's Policy (BOP) vs. General Liability Insurance

 • Have equipment or inventory that could get stolen or damaged

-• Would have to shut down operations if your property is stolen or damaged
+• Would have to shut down business operations if your property is stolen or damaged

-Simply start a quote, answer a few questions and we’ll provide coverage recommendations.
-You can do everything 100% online in about 10 minutes, and you can get a certificate of insurance instantly.
+Start an instant quote, answer a few questions and choose your coverage.
+You can do everything 100% online in about 10 minutes and get an immediate certificate of insurance.

 There’s a lot to love about NEXT